Monitor

 - Check holdings and positions for the affected accounts.

-- Review recent trades and strategy behavior.
+- Review recent fills, order activity, and strategy behavior.